New! 25 Strategies to Engage Early Learners

 Inclusion International (II)

-II is a global federation of family-based organizations advocating for the human rights of people with intellectual disabilities and their families worldwide.
+Inclusion International is a global federation of family-based organizations advocating for the human rights of people with intellectual disabilities and their families worldwide.
 The contents of the site are available in English, Spanish, and French.
-II and its members focus on the rights of people with disabilities and their families, inclusive education, poverty reduction, self-advocacy, and much more. www.inclusion-international.org
+II and its members focus on the rights of people with disabilities and their families, inclusive education, poverty reduction, self-advocacy, and much more.

 International Networking